powersync-ja/powersync.dart/RELEASING.md

 git push --follow-tags
 ```

-The pushed tags will also create a draft github release for the powersync web worker.
+A version bump and tag push for `powersync` will also create a draft github release for the powersync web worker.
 The worker needs to be manually published in the GitHub [releases](https://github.com/powersync-ja/powersync.dart/releases).